Going to Graduate School: Is it a good idea? How do you pay for it?

 If a student needs to borrow more than $20,500 in one-year, Graduate PLUS loans are available.
 To be eligible for a PLUS loan, a student needs to not have an adverse credit history and be enrolled at least half-time.
 (An adverse credit history may be overcome with a co-signer or approval from the Department of Education.)

 The maximum amount a grad student can borrow under the PLUS loan is the total cost of attendance.
-The fixed interest rate currently is 7%, and the loan fee is 4.264%.
+The fixed interest rate currently (as of 7/1/21) is 6.28%.
 Interest will accrue while in school, and payments will begin six months after the program is completed or the student drops below half-time enrollment.

 Private loans are also an option.
 Carefully weigh the rates and terms to see which would be the best “deal.”
 A loan calculator like this one is helpful to compare future payments.